Last updated on July 25th, 2023

 Photo of Baie de Margot, St. Martin, by Conovane Tremor

-Why we chose this book: What if you could just sail away…?
+What if you could just sail away to the Caribbean?

 Ann Vanderhoof’s An Embarrassment of Mangoes — an account of a two-year midlife break during which she sailed from Canada to the Caribbean — was an Amazon Top Ten Book of the Year for Travel and a national bestseller in Canada.
 The book is described by Quill and Quire as “an odd mixture of a book – part travel journal, part culinary tour, part Cruising for Dummies (“cruising” is a term habitués use to describe life aboard a pleasure boat).”
 From August 1997 to August 1999, Ann and her husband, Steve, sailed from Toronto to the Caribbean and back on a 42-foot sailboat named Receta, Spanish for “recipe.”

 Theirs was the dream trip of every armchair traveller who’s ever eyeballed a yacht and wondered, “What if?”
 As I think about my plan to travel full-time, this one definitely hit a nerve, although I don’t think I would have Ann’s patience for living on a sailboat for two years!
 Would you?

 About the Author